corybrunson/ggalluvial/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTEs.

-One comment flagged that examples for one reference page (`stat_alluvium`) took > 10s to run.
+One comment flagged that examples for one reference page (`stat_alluvium`) took > 5s or > 10s to run.
 I have trimmed the total number of examples, but each showcases functionality that has previously caused users difficulty.

 ### Rhub

-There were no ERRORs or WARNINGs.
+There were no WARNINGs.

 On some platforms, one NOTE flagged the example runtime issue above (with a 5s threshold).
 On one platform (Fedora Linux, R-devel, clang, gfortran), several NOTEs flagged additional example runtime issues.